bmancini55/building-lightning/src/advanced/swap_out.md

 logger.info("generated claim address", htlcClaimAddress);
 ```

 _Note_: Why are we using a P2WPKH address instead of a 33-byte public key directly?
 We could send a 33-byte compressed pubkey, a 20-byte pubkeyhash, or a Bitcoin address (an encoded pubkeyhash).
-Since we'll be sharing these values over HTTP JSON addresses provide the least ambiguity as to the meaning of the data.
+Since we'll be sharing these values over HTTP JSON, an address provides the least ambiguity.

 Now we'll create a random preimage and the hash defined as `sha256(preimage)`.
 The hash will be used in the invoice and the HTLC construction.